NewYorkCityCouncil/council.nyc.gov/docs/DISTRICTS.md

 # Districts

 Each Council District has its own site in the WordPress multisite network.
 This is so that editors of District content do not have access to the content of other Districts or Divisions.
-This also simplifies the admin so that editors can more easily perform their tasks.
-District sites use the "NYCC District" theme (`wp-nycc-district`), a child theme of the "New York City Council" theme (`wp-nycc`).
+This also simplifies the admin so that editors can more easily perform their tasks. _Note: Super Admins have access to all network sites._

-_Note: Super Admins have access to all network sites_
+When setting up the WordPress network, a site should be created for each Council District using the "NYCC District" theme (`wp-nycc-district`), which is a child theme of the "New York City Council" theme (`wp-nycc`).

 ## District Options

-When setting up the WordPress network, a site should be created for each Council District using the `wp-nycc-district` theme.
 Each District site's admin requires some configuration in the District's Admin > Settings > District Options.
 There you will define the following options:

 * District Number - the **unique** District number
 * Council Member
-    * Full Name - first name, last name, and optional middle initial and/or suffix, **do not include titles** (e.g. "Bill S. Preston Esq.")
+    * Full Name - first name, last name, and optional middle initial and/or suffix—e.g. "Bill S. Preston Esq." (**do not include titles**)
-    * Short Name - typically last name only, appears in strings such as "Council Member [last name]" (e.g. "Preston")
+    * Short Name - typically last name only, appears in strings such as "Council Member [last name]"
 * Short Bio - the text that appears at the top of the District front page
-* Thumbnail - the absolute URL to a the Council Member's headshot (preferably uploaded via WordPress Admin > Media )
+* Thumbnail - the absolute URL to a the Council Member's headshot (preferably uploaded via the District's Admin > Media)
 * Party - enter Republican, Democrat, etc.
 * Borough - e.g. "Queens" or "Manhattan, Bronx"
 * Neighborhoods - a list of neighborhoods that fall into the District, used by District list search